-We have in the past collaborated with research organizations and universities to assess the potential utility of our KL4 surfactant in studies funded in part through non-dilutive grants issued by U.S. Government-sponsored drug development programs, including grants in support of initiatives related to our AEROSURF clinical program and medical and biodefense-related initiatives under programs that encourage private sector development of medical countermeasures against chemical, biological, radiological, and nuclear terrorism threat agents, and pandemic influenza, and provide a mechanism for federal acquisition of such countermeasures.
-Although there can be no assurance, we continue to pursue such funding opportunities and expect that we may qualify for similar programs in the future.
+To secure the additional capital that we will require, we plan to pursue all or a combination of potential strategic alliances, collaboration agreements and other strategic transactions (including merger, acquisition or other corporate transaction).
+We also may seek additional capital through public or private equity offerings (including our ATM Program).
+In addition, we have from time to time collaborated with research organizations and universities to assess the potential utility of our KL4 surfactant in studies funded in part through non-dilutive grants issued by U.S. Government-sponsored drug development programs, including grants in support of initiatives related to our AEROSURF clinical program.
+We also have received grants in support of medical and biodefense-related initiatives under programs that encourage private sector development of medical countermeasures against chemical, biological, radiological, and nuclear terrorism threat agents, and pandemic influenza, and provide a mechanism for federal acquisition of such countermeasures.
+Although there can be no assurance, we expect to pursue additional funding opportunities that may be announced and expect that we may qualify for similar programs in the future.